vasturiano/three-spritetext/README.md

 ### Webpack

 `THREE is not defined`

-THREE is not defined as global variable
+Problem: THREE is not defined as a global variable

+Solution:

 ```
 plugins: [